Illumina/NirvanaDocumentation/docs/core-functionality/gene-fusions.md

 ## Approach

-Illumina Annotator uses structural variant calls to evaluate if they form either putative intra-chromosomal or inter-chromosomal gene fusions.
+Nirvana uses structural variant calls to evaluate if they form either putative intra-chromosomal or inter-chromosomal gene fusions.
 Let's consider two transcripts, `NM_014206.3` (**TMEM258**) and `NM_013402.4` (**FADS1**).
 Both of these genes are on the reverse strand in the genome.
 The vertical bar indicates the breakpoint where these transcripts are fused:

 ![TMEM258 & FADS1 transcripts](TMEM258_FADS1_Transcripts.svg)